lawrips/marimo/readme.md

 });
 ```

-In these examples , the parameter ‘test’ will be the name of your test file to run.
+In these examples , the parameter 'test' will be the name of your test file to run.
 This value must correspond to one of the tests returned back in the "availableTests" object when first connecting

 ### <a name="multipleTests"></a>Running multiple tests
 A comma separated list of tests will result in each test being run sequentially.
 This can be done as follows: